Frequently Asked Questions

 If you are new to the Lake District Ski Club, please read the following frequently asked questions before you set off.

 First and foremost, be well equipped for a mountain environment!
 Inexperienced skiers /boarders should not attempt the climb unless accompanied by some one who is experienced in winter conditions.
+Mobile phone coverage locally is pretty good and both both O2 and Vodafone work in the car park and at the top of the mountain.
+(EE not so much.)

 When is the ski club open?